18 Corporate Wellness Ideas and Wellness Activities for 2023

 In other words, health coaches will teach your employees how to make lifestyle changes that they’ll maintain long after they’ve left the company.

 Chair massages might seem like a luxurious item that you may purchase for your home when you want to relax.
-However, the truth is that chair massages can do wonders for the muscles and joints inside a person’s body.
+However, the truth is that chair massages as wellness activities can do wonders for the muscles and joints inside a person’s body.

 Both types of employees are still working and the human body takes a lot of punishment from that work, whether they’re sitting or moving.
 A chair massage will provide employees with the relief they need to continue working and not go home early.